Lecrapouille/MyMakefile/doc/API.md

 ## Common Commands

+- `make help`: Show all available targets and variables
-- `make run`: Execute the compiled application (for non-library projects)
+- `make doc`: Generate documentation with Doxygen- `make run`: Execute the compiled application (for non-library projects)
 - `make run -- your list -of --arguments`: Run with command-line arguments
+- `make doc`: Generate documentation with Doxygen
-- **Note:** For Emscripten, this will launch your web browser
+- **Note:** For Emscripten, the `run` command will launch your web browser